dping1/AWS_P3_Workshop/README.md

 ### AWS Region

 SageMaker is not available in all AWS Regions at this time.
-Accordingly, we recommend running this workshop in one of the supported AWS Regions such as N. Virginia, Oregon, Ohio, or Ireland.
+Accordingly, we recommend running this workshop in one of the supported AWS Regions such as N. Virginia, Oregon, Ohio.

-Once you've chosen a region, you should create all of the resources for this workshop there, including a new Amazon S3 bucket and a new SageMaker notebook instance.
-Make sure you select your region from the dropdown in the upper right corner of the AWS Console before getting started.
+**Once you've chosen a region, you should create all of the resources for this workshop there, including a new Amazon S3 bucket and a new SageMaker notebook instance.
+Make sure you select your region from the dropdown in the upper right corner of the AWS Console before getting started.**

 ![Region selection screenshot](./images/regions.png)